green-fox-academy/chama-malachite/Nagios.md

 ## 2. Configure the servers to watch

 From now on, the directory `/usr/local/nagios/etc/` on `NAGIOS` will be the one we configure by making and changing the .cfg files.
 If we list the already existing files and directories here, we will see a `nagios.cfg` file and an `objects` folder among others.
+First, open the `nagios.cfg` file

+> $ sudo nano /usr/local/nagios/etc/nagios.cfg

-First, open the `nagios.cfg` file, and uncomment line 51
+and uncomment line 51

 > $ cfg_dir=/usr/local/nagios/etc/servers